Ahmard/reactphp-live-chat/README.md

 ### Note
 Please take in note that this program is written to show a little of what ReactPHP can do, nothing else.
 <br/>
-It's not encourage to used this program publicly.
+You are not encouraged to used this program publicly.

 ### Features
 * Http server - Ships with built-in http server
 * Controller-based - Designed using controller based design, just like laravel
-* Route-based - You define your route
+* Router - Web page routes, similar to modern frameworks
-* Colis-based - Your define your command listener for listening to incoming socket messages.
+* Colis - Command listener for listening to incoming socket messages.
 * Room-based - You can choose which room/group you want chat in.
+* Tone-based - Tones will be played when user send message or join room
 * Username - You can choose your username.
 * Auto Ping - Will ping the client after every x interval.
 * Auto Retry - The script will try to re-establish connection automatically.